JingchuHu/star.lab/research/index.md

 ## Highlighted

-{% include citation.html lookup="Delay discounting decisions are linked to temporal distance representations of world events across cultures" style="rich" %}
+{% include citation.html lookup="Neural computations of threat in the aftermath of combat trauma" style="rich" %}

 {% include section.html %}